 Chitkul in March to June

-March is when the road to Chitkul gets open and tourist starts to visit Chitkul.
-The weather is cool in March. then as the spring and summer months approach, Chitkul is flocked by so many tourists from April to June – July period.
-After the middle of July and rain starts to bother the region and trip to Chitkul becomes a bit problematic.
+March is when the road to Chitkul gets open, and tourist starts to visit Chitkul.
+The weather is cool in March.
+Then as the spring and summer months approach, Chitkul is flocked by so many tourists from April to June – July period.
+After the middle of July and rain starts to bother the region and the trip to Chitkul becomes a bit problematic.

 Chitkul in August

-Monsoon season, while pretty, tend to be very tricky for the tourism industry in Kinnaur Valley and Chitkul region given the frequent fright of landslides that the fragile hilly terrain is accustomed to.
+The monsoon season, while pretty, tend to be very tricky for the tourism industry in Kinnaur Valley and Chitkul region given the many frights of landslides that the fragile hilly terrain experiences.
 The whole region is of Kinnaur is pretty fragile for landslides and in August, it is pretty common to experience these landslides and road-blocks.

 Chitkul in September to November

-September to mid-October is one of the best months to visit Chitkul as the apple season is going on and weather is very pleasant and favorable.
+September to mid-October is one of the best months to visit Chitkul as the apple season is going on and the weather is delightful and favorable.
 The roads are in much better shape as well.
 As the end of October and November comes, the winter chill starts to set in especially in morning and evening in Chitkul.

 Chitkul in December to February

 December to February period is said to be the winter months in Kinnaur Valley.
-In Chitkul, winter temperature touches -20 degree Celsius.
-Here, it should be noted that the roads to Chitkul close with the heavy snowfall around the middle of December.
-It is not advised to spend overnight in Chitkul in December even if the road is open.
+In Chitkul, winter temperature touches -20 degrees Celsius.
+Here, you should note that the roads to Chitkul close with the heavy snowfall around the middle of December.
+I do not advise to spend overnight in Chitkul in December even if the road is open.
 The road might close any night, stranding you in the middle of nowhere from weeks to months.

 The villagers tend to move to a lower elevation for surviving the harshly cold winter months in Kinnaur.
 The hamlet of Chitkul is virtually cut off from the entire world in winter.